ibm-cloud-docs/satellite/connector-multiple-windows-agent.md

 - The config file name must be `config.json`.
 - The config file `config.json` must not contain a `SATELLITE_CONNECTOR_INSTANCE_NAME`.

-To deploy multiple agents on a single hots, you must use a configFile parameter.
+To deploy multiple agents on a single host, you must use a configFile parameter.

 1. From the CLI, run the following command to download the agent `.zip` file.